-Purpose: This policy is to provide guidelines for injuries received during a classroom activity, service learning activity clinical rotation, including contaminated needle stick or sharp injury; mucous membrane/non-intact skin exposure to blood or blood containing body fluids, or non-blood bodily fluids.
-If you are in doubt treat the event as a needlestick or exposure and seek Medical Care via one of the following.
+Purpose: This policy is to provide guidelines for injuries received during a classroom activity, service-learning activity clinical rotation, including contaminated needle stick or sharp injury; mucous membrane/non-intact skin exposure to blood or blood containing body fluids, or non- blood bodily fluids.
+If you are in doubt treat the event as a needlestick or exposure.
+Notify the site/preceptor immediately, as well as the didactic year faculty during the didactic year or clinical year faculty during clinical year immediately and seek medical care at one of the following.

-i.
-Student should present to ISU Health Center at 990 Cesar Chavez Avenue, Pocatello, 83209, (208) 282-2330 if the exposure incident occurs on or near the Pocatello Campus.
+- i.
+ISU Health Center at 990 Cesar Chavez Avenue, Pocatello, 83209, (208) 282-2330 if the exposure incident occurs on or near the Pocatello Campus.
 No appointment necessary.
-Please check hours, seek care elsewhere if the clinic is closed. ii.
-Student should present to Unity Health Center at 1130 E. Fairview Ave, Meridian, ID, 83642, (208) 895-6729, if the exposure incident occurs on or near the Meridian Campus.
+Please check hours, seek care elsewhere if the clinic is closed. - ii.
+Unity Health Center at 1130 E. Fairview Ave, Meridian, ID, 83642, (208) 895-6729, if the exposure incident occurs on or near the Meridian Campus.
 No appointment necessary.
-Please check hours, seek care elsewhere if the clinic is closed. iii.
-If the exposure/incident occurs after hours, or not near the Pocatello or Meridian Campuses, student should seek treatment at the Clinic/Hospital of their choice. iv.
+Please check hours, seek care elsewhere if the clinic is closed. - iii.
+Or the clinic/hospital of your choice. - iv.
 Note: Be sure to notify provider/clinic/hospital, regardless of location, that this is an occupational injury.